INTERNET ACCESS FOR VISITORS

 GOV WiFi FREE INTERNET ACCESS

-The Hong Kong Government GovWiFi scheme provides free wireless internet access via over 2000 hotspots at 400 locations throughout public spaces in the city including public libraries, cultural and recreational centres, museums and large parks.
+The Hong Kong Government GovWiFi scheme provides free wireless internet access via over 3,000 hotspots at about 570 locations (at December 2015) throughout public spaces in the city including public libraries, cultural and recreational centres, museums, sports venues, cooked food markets and major parks.
 The facility is available for foreign visitors to use.
 The scheme does not extend to private or commercial buildings and is not on the same scale as some free city wide wi-fi schemes already in operation in Taipei and Singapore.
-The scheme, which was launched in March 2008, initially covered 35 locations was rolled out in phases with 390 hotspots being available by March 2010 and all 2000 hotspots becoming available by March 2012.
+The scheme, which was launched in March 2008, initially covered 35 locations was rolled out in phases with 390 hotspots being available by March 2010, a further 2000 hotspots available by March 2012 and, following a HK$12 million further investment programme, the network has reached its current level.

 http://www.gov.hk/en/theme/wifi/location/